DreamyCecil/SE1-ModSDK/README.md

 Building
 --------

+Before building the code, make sure to load in the submodules.
+Use `git submodule update --init --recursive` command to load files for all submodules.

 To compile the source code under 1.10 engine configurations (`Debug_110` or `Release_110`), no additional steps are required.

 To compile the source code under 1.07 engine configurations, you'll need to use a compiler from Microsoft Visual C++ 6.0.